ethDreamer/lighthouse-kintsugi-interop/lighthouse/README.md

 - `DISCOVERY_UDP` # UDP port to listen for discovery
 - `EXECUTION_ENDPOINT` # set to the execution endpoint you want to use

-### Generate Universal Beacon State & Validator Keys (recommended)
+### Generate Universal Beacon State & Validator Keys

-If you want to spin up a testnet with more than just lighthouse consensus clients, you'll need to use the tools in `../eth2_gen`.
+You'll need to use the tools in `../eth2_gen`.
 Follow instructions in that directory to generate necessary configuration files and then come back here and run the following to setup the ligthouse directories:
 ```